Living with Chronic Pain

-Sadly, some people with chronic pain end up committing suicide or turning to addictive drugs in an effort to escape.
+Most people can't imagine what it's like to live with chronic pain.
+Sadly, some people end up committing suicide or turning to addictive drugs in an effort to escape.
 Often, they become so deeply depressed and negative about life that nobody can stand to be around them.

 Bill Harris tells the story of an Indian mystic who was dying of throat cancer.
 In spite of the intense pain, he lived in a state of blissful peace and joy.
 As his pain increased, his joy also increased.
 His students asked him, "Are you in pain?"
 He replied that he was, but it didn't stop him from feeling joy.

-Your only escape is in the deepest stage of sleep.
+Your only escape is in the deep stage of sleep.
 Even your dreams are full of monsters and bad guys.
 Waking up in the morning feels like being dragged back into hell.
 Your friends abandon you because you're not fun anymore.
-Your family tip-toes around you, afraid to say or do anything that might upset you.
+Your family tip-toes around you, afraid to do anything that might upset you.
 Yes, I know all about this agony because I lived like that for fifteen years.

 Compassion and Chronic Pain

-In spite of my new understanding, there are still some days when I curse my pain and think to myself, "To hell with compassion!
+Of course, there are still some days when I curse my pain and think to myself, "To hell with compassion!